MultiSafepay/docs/content/integrations/magento-2.md

 </div>

-> ⚠️ Action required
->
-> If you are still using the deprecated plugin, we recommend [upgrading to the latest version](/docs/magento-2#upgrades) as soon as possible.

 Our plugin is supported by a certified Magento 2 Solution Specialist and receives regular updates for the latest features from Magento and MultiSafepay.

 # Prerequisites